 Most drunk driving offenses are misdemeanors in Michigan.
 People who cause deaths or injuries behind the wheel are likely to be charged with felonies.
 Michigan OWI (Operating While Intoxicated) causing death is a serious offense.
 Prosecutors may also charge you with manslaughter or even second-degree murder.

-Michigan courts aim to send a tough message to drunk drivers who kill and injure people.
+Michigan courts aim to send a stern message to drunk drivers who kill and injure people.
 Typically, judges and juries sentence them to long periods behind bars.

 What is the Sentence for Michigan OWI Causing Death?